- Exposure: 1/15th second @ f/16

 Visit Lockegee Rock and enjoy valuable travel photography tips and advice while exploring the richness of this amazingly well-kept secret.

 Captured from above the Daniel Boone National Forest in northeastern Kentucky near the city of Morehead, this featured image originates in one of the most beautiful and well-kept secrets on earth.
-Admittedly, I lived in a nearby town for several years and never heard of Lockegee Rock.
-Several years later, after moving away, I finally learn of its existence.
+Admittedly, I lived nearby for several years and had never heard of Lockegee Rock.
+Several years later, after moving away, I finally learned of its existence.
 Deprived of this brilliant photographer’s playground for many of my early years, I now feel compelled to visit as often as possible.
-Although this location is unquestionably breathtaking, efforts to capture images from the summit will indeed involve a bit hiking and climbing, but it’s definitely worth the journey.
+Although this location is unquestionably breathtaking, efforts to capture images from the summit will involve hiking and climbing, but it’s definitely worth the journey.
 Whether it’s travel photography or purely for the love of a great hike, I can’t see anyone regretting making this trip.
 Regardless of the agenda, a stunning and tranquil retreat awaits the enthusiastic adventurer.

 An unforgettable experience.